Christina Lake 3D mural gets an update - Trail Daily Times

 The mural is being redone and updated by the original artist Tyler Toews, who painted the mural with his company Canadian Murals in 2011.
 Christina Lake Gateway coordinator Donna Wilchynski said the original mural had wear and tear from the years – the moving of tables and chairs, foot traffic and weather – so the decision was made first to repair, then replace and update, the mural.

 “The existing floor was fabulous and an incredible tool and asset,” she said.
-“There was quite bit of wear … since 2011 when it was unveiled.”
+“There was quite bit of wear, the wear of tables and traffic and weather since 2011 when it was unveiled.”

 The project is funded by a Phoenix Foundation grant, with support from Christina Lake Gateway and the Regional District of Kootenay Boundary Area C/Christina Lake.
 The project also includes interpretive signage for the welcome centre, as well as mounting and framing for a historical quilt done by quilters from across the Boundary that will hang in the foyer.